 It’s perfectly safe as long as you follow the instructions of your Arctic guides.
 Please remember that our activities operate in Arctic conditions & in the interests of safety your guide may alter the schedule contents of the tour at any time.

 Infants (ages less than 2 years at the time of return travel) are permitted to travel on our tours.
 However, prior to booking, parents must take into consideration the nature of the terrain and the Arctic weather conditions where temperatures can ﬂuctuate between -5 to -25c in December.
 You will be required to supply suitable clothing for your infant.
-The infant admin fee is £150.
+The infant admin fee is £200 for day trip and £150 for overnight tour.

 We understand that for many severely ill and disabled children and their parents, a visit to meet Santa is a magniﬁcent dream.
 Our promise to you is that we care enough to try and ensure that this dream is realised.
 We have the honour to work with a number of leading children’s charities and we carry many children with conditions including cancer, cystic ﬁbrosis, blindness and paraplegia.
 We hope to continue to play a part in making such special dreams come true.